CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

   That one is a bit tricky and will be possibly deprecated.
 MWDB will automatically share object and all descendants with group if member directly accessed it via identifier (knows the hash e.g. have direct link to the object).
 It can be used for bot accounts, so they have access only to these objects that are intended to be processed by them.
 Internally, we abandoned that idea, so that capability may not be stable.

 *
-  **access_all_objects - Has access to all new uploaded objects into system**
+  **access_all_objects - Has access to all uploaded objects into system**

-  Capability used by ``everything`` group, useful when you want to make additional "everything" that is separate from the original one.
-Keep in mind that it applies only to the **uploads made during the capability was enabled**\ , so if you want the new group to be truly "everything", you may need to share the old objects manually.
+  Grants access to all uploaded objects in MWDB.

 *
   **sharing_with_all - Can share objects with all groups in system**